Switzerland country profile

-A landlocked, mountainous country, Switzerland's geographical position in central Europe and studious neutrality have given it the access and political stability to become one of the world's wealthiest countries, largely through its banking industry.
+A landlocked, mountainous country, Switzerland's geographical position in central Europe and studied neutrality have given it the access and political stability to become one of the world's wealthiest countries.

 The people are given a direct say in their own affairs under Switzerland's system of direct democracy, which has no parallel in any other country.

 They are invited to the polls several times a year to vote in national or regional referendums and people's initiatives.

 Area 41,284 sq km (15,940 sq miles)

 Major religion Christianity

 Life expectancy 81 years (men), 85 years (women)

 Switzerland is unusual in having a collective head of state, the seven-member Federal Council, which doubles up as the country's cabinet.